|

 Indicator representation:

-Red (alarm) shows the power module temperature is 97% of the design limits
+Red (alarm) indicates the power module temperature is 97% of the design limits

-Yellow (warning) shows the power module temperature is 88% of the design limits.
+Yellow (warning) indicates the power module temperature is 88% of the design limits.

 Climatic condition